Syntax EU-U.S. Data Privacy Framework Policy

 We will take reasonable steps to ensure the Personal Data we collect about you is reliable for its intended use, accurate, complete, and current.

-We will retain your Personal Data in an identifiable form only for the period necessary to fulfil the purposes of the processing and subject to our legitimate business needs, unless a longer retention period is required or permitted by law or by the Principles.
-We will adhere to the Principles for as long as we retain the Personal Data collected under the Privacy Shield.
+We will retain your Personal Data in an identifiable form only for the period necessary to fulfil the purposes of the processing and subject to our legitimate business needs, unless a longer retention period is required or permitted by law or by the DPF Principles.
+We will adhere to the DPF Principles for as long as we retain the Personal Data collected under the EU-U.S. DPF.

 Prior to disclosing Personal Data to a non-agent third party, other than those categories of parties identified above, or prior to using that Personal Data for a purpose materially different from the one for which it was collected or authorized, we will permit you to opt out of such disclosure or use, as required by applicable law.